What is payroll?

 The first two points are elements needed to run payroll.
 Mostly though, the term ‘payroll’ is used to refer to the third point: the payroll process.

-This article provides an overview of payroll as the process.
+This article provides an overview of payroll as a process.

 You’ll need to first of all add the employees who you are paying.